mpayetta/mpayetta.github.io/_posts/2016-07-29-building-a-node-restful-api-unit-testing.markdown

 }
 {% endhighlight %}

-So let's have a look at what we're doing here to cleanup the database:
+So let's have a look at what we're doing here to clean up the database:

 1. First we check if the environment is the `test` environment, otherwise we throw an error since we don't want to wipe any other data that is not testing data.
-2. We iterate over all the mongodb collections in our database and create an asynchronus function that will remove them.
+2. We iterate over all the mongodb collections in our database and create an asynchronous function that will remove them.
-3. We use `async`'s parallel function to run all the asynchronus functions in parallel and once all of them finish we call the callback function.
+3. We use `async`'s parallel function to run all the asynchronous functions in parallel and once all of them finish we call the callback function.

 ### The Test Running Tasks